danieldiamond/gitlab-analytics/.gitlab/issue_templates/analyst_onboarding.md

 ## Marketo
 - [ ] [Coming soon]
-- [ ] For access to Marketo, you will need to create an [Access Request](https://gitlab.com/gitlab-com/access-requests/issues/new?issuable_template=New%20Access%20Request).
+- [ ] For access to Marketo, your manager will need to create an [Access Request](https://gitlab.com/gitlab-com/access-requests/issues/new?issuable_template=New%20Access%20Request).
+Please confirm with your manager that this has been done.

 ## Netsuite (Accounting)
 - [ ] Netsuite dbt models 101: Familiarize yourself with the Netsuite models by watching this [Data Netsuite dbt models](https://www.youtube.com/watch?v=u2329sQrWDY&feature=youtu.be)